 Allows you to disable or set the High-Definition audio function.
-Configuration options: [Auto] [Disabled]

 Front Panel Support Type [HD Audio]

 Allows you to set the front panel audio connector (AAFP) mode to legacy AC'97 or high-definition audio depending on the audio standard that the front panel audio module supports.
 Configuration options: [AC97] [HD Audio]